aelshehawy/academic-kickstart_ash/content/authors/admin/_index.md

   url: "http://www.ox.ac.uk"

 # Short bio (displayed in user profile at end of posts)
-bio:  My research interests incorporates prospects of comparative political economy of authoritarian regimes.
-I am interested in aspects related to colonialism and state-building, the political economy of Islamic institutions, informal social-welfare by non-state actors, and business-politics relationships in the Middle East.
+bio:  My research interests incorporates prospects of comparative political economy of the Middle East.
+I focus on aspects related to economic history of state-institutions, local public good provision, informal social-welfare, the political economy of Islamic institutions, with a regional focus of the Middle East.
 My research also draws on questions about how foreign policy tools, such as economic sanctions, interact with domestic politics.
+My research also draws on questions about how foreign policy tools, such as economic sanctions, interact with domestic politics.
 I am also interested in Arabic Text Analysis and investigating propaganda methods and conspiracy theories using methods of NLP and computational text analysis.

 interests:
-- Comparative Political Economy and Development
+- Comparative Political Economy
+- Local Capacity and Economic Development
+- Local Public Good Provision
 - Economic Origins of State- and Nation-Building
 - Political Economy of Islam
 - Islamic Institutions